oracle-quickstart/oci-cloudnative/src/docs/content/observability/observability-example/usecase.md

 - Setup service connector between OCI logging and OCI monitoring with a new custom monitoring namespace.
 - Simulated the payment failures on MuShop application.

-The MuShop orders service logs the payment failure details and the `OCI Console -> agent config` helped to send all the pod logs to OCI logging.
+Using the OCI console `Logging -> Agent Configurations` we configured the Oracle Cloud Infrastructure Container Engine for Kubernetes(OKE) worker nodes to send all the pod logs to OCI logging.
-Service connector then helps to filter just the payment failures and sends onto OCI Monitoring which then helped us to view the metrics on a dashboard.
-We then set alarm for that metric to get alerts on our email.
+Service connector helped to filter just the MuShop payment failures messages and send those logs onto OCI Monitoring which then helped us to view the metrics on a dashboard.
+We set alarm for that metric to get alerts on our email.
-We also, analyzed the logs to root cause the issue which was "Payment above 105 were getting declined".
+We also, analyzed the logs using the OCI console `Logging -> Search` to root cause the issue which was "Payment above 105 were getting declined".